DanielCG-Sal/FIJI-Macro-ColocalisationDeconv/README.md

 ---

-## 🧪 Output
+## Output

 The macro produces a measurement table in pixel units.
 Since the generated duplicates are not spatially calibrated, values are best interpreted as relative proportions.
 For quantitative comparisons across samples, consider normalising the values.

 ---

+## Author

+Developed by Daniela María Chávez Bulnes, Jorge Valero and Daniel Cañada García.

+---

-## 📄 Licence
+## Licence

 The macro is released under the GNU General Public License v3.0.
 See gpl-3.0.txt for details.

 ---

-## 👥 Author

-Developed by Daniela María Chávez Bulnes, Jorge Valero and Daniel Cañada García.

----

-## 📖 Citation
+## Citation

+If you use this workflow or any of the macros in your work, please cite:

-TBD
+> TBD